 Why Keep Sunroom at a Comfortable Temperature Year-Round?

 Insulating existing windows in your sunroom means you can prevent air from escaping.
 It also helps in keeping it warm during the winter season.
 What is more?
 Insulation protects your sunroom from sun exposure during summers, which also helps in keeping it cooler, therefore preventing overheating.
 Another benefit of weatherizing your sunroom windows and ceiling is the cash you save on your bills.

 Start with the Sunroom Ceiling

 The heat rises, so it is also mostly at risk for solar energy escape during winters.
-Similarly, insulating the roof of a sunroom is one of the most effective and smartest ways to weatherize your three season sunroom and keep heating and cooling bills in check.
+Similarly, insulating the roof of a sunroom is one of the most effective and smartest ways to weatherize your three-season sunroom and keep heating and cooling bills in check.

 While some people might not like the appearance of ceiling blinds, they are a small defense against cool air in winter.
-Also, it prevents too much heat getting in during summer.
+Also, it prevents too much heat from getting in during summer.
 It is also possible to purchase blinds that have a reflective coating on one side to reflect light and prevent heat from gathering.
-Provided that the blinds are of correct color and size, it is in keeping with your décor, they can look good and attractive.
+Provided that the blinds are of the correct color and size, it is in keeping with your décor, they can look good and attractive.

 Depending on the kind of roof you have, you might be able to install insulation sheets or rigid foam between rafters.
 You can also cut these down to the perfect size and install them yourself, prove some insulation for minimal cost and effort.
 These boards might be heavy and awkward to install and might not even suit your sunroom’s aesthetic.